Do Go On - 350 - Arctic Badass Peter Freuchen

 Again, okay, I had some nice facts.

-But this one I suppose is a little bit fun.
+But this one, I suppose, is a little bit fun.

-In relation to the shit chisel story,
+In relation to the shit-chizzle story,

-a scientific experiment carried out by the Department of Anthropology from Kent State University in 2019
+a scientific experiment carried out by the Department of Anthropology

-tried to bust the legend of an Inuit man
+tried to bust the legend of an Inuit man who manufactured

-They sort of think that's possibly where
+They sort of think that's possibly where Froykin might have thought of it as well.

-love to see the proposal for this research paper well one of the scientists kept a diet similar to
+I'd love to see the proposal for this research paper.

-using his own feces and freeze it after the knife became solid ice the team tried to cut through the hide of a wolf, as the legend says, but with no luck.
+After the knife became solid ice, the team tried to cut through the hide of a wolf,

-So to a lot of people, this also disproves Freuchen's story and people argue that he was the only one there so could say whatever he wanted and no one would be able to prove it.
+so he could say whatever he wanted and no one would be able to prove it.

-Why would he want to say that?
+How would he want to say that?

 Exactly.